Energy-Aware Scheduling Strategies for Partially-Replicable Task Chains on Heterogeneous Processors: Real-world SDR Experiments

 Similarly to AI370, there are high differences between expected and obtained throughput results ($\geq 18\%$).
 During the profiling phase, we observed a frequency range of 4600-4800~MHz on the big core and 3600-3800~MHz on the little one.
 Then, we measured these frequencies again while executing \herad ($\mathcal{S}_{40}$).
 We observed a frequency range of 3700-4600~MHz on the 5~big cores (between 23\% and 4\% lower) while the frequency of the 8 little cores was stable around 3300~MHz (about 13\% lower).
 In other words, both types of cores showed lower clock frequencies when using multiple cores in comparison to the profiling phase.

 \textbf{OS Strategies}.
 Figure~\ref{fig:dvbs2_thr} shows that, except on AI370 with $R_1$, the OS performances are disappointing.
 Increasing the replication factor ($R_2$ and $R_3$) leads to even worse performance.
 These results clearly demonstrate the interest of the proposed scheduling algorithms.
 Moreover, they highlight the fact that the replication has to be combined with adapted scheduling strategies to reveal its full potential.
 These conclusions can be tempered by considering that generating as many stages as there are tasks leads to unnecessary synchronization overhead.
+The performance of custom OS schedulers is studied later in Subsection~\ref{subsec:os_scx}.

-\subsubsection{Power and Energy Consumption}
+\subsection{Power and Energy Consumption}

 Figure~\ref{fig:dvbs2_power} presents the instant power consumption (in Watts) while running the DVB-S2’s receiver depending on the platform and the scheduling strategy.
-This information, when combined with the throughput achieved on the different scenarios, leads us to find the energy consumed to compute one frame of 14232 bits, i.e., the energy efficiency of the combined platform and scheduling algorithm.
+This information, when combined with the throughput achieved on the different scenarios, leads us to find the energy consumed to compute one frame of 14232 information bits, i.e., the energy efficiency of the combined platform and scheduling algorithm.
 This is illustrated in Figure~\ref{fig:dvbs2_energy}.

 \textbf{Orange Pi 5+}.
 On this platform, the instant power consumed by the proposed schedules is mainly correlated with their achieved throughputs.
-However, the energy efficiency of \fertac ($\mathcal{S}_{8}$, 10.6~mJ), \twocatac ($\mathcal{S}_{9}$, 9.9~mJ) and \herad ($\mathcal{S}_{10}$, 9.8~mJ) is significantly better than of \otac ($\mathcal{S}_{[6:7]}$, 17.5 and 11.8~mJ).
+However, the energy efficiency of \fertac ($\mathcal{S}_{8}$, 10.6~mJ), \twocatac ($\mathcal{S}_{9}$, 9.9~mJ), and \herad ($\mathcal{S}_{10}$, 9.8~mJ) is significantly better than of \otac ($\mathcal{S}_{[6:7]}$, 17.5 and 11.8~mJ).
 It demonstrates that the heterogeneous schedulers are at the same time the fastest and the most energy efficient ones here.

 \textbf{Mac Studio}. \fertac, \twocatac, and \herad ($\mathcal{S}_{[18:20]}$, 11.5-11.7~mJ) show similar energy efficiency.
 In the meantime, \otac[B] is less energy efficient ($\mathcal{S}_{17}$, 12.6~mJ), even though its throughput is similar to the aforementioned strategies (55.9~Mb/s).
 This comes from its use of extra big cores (instead of profiting from the more energy-efficient ones).
 This type of result helps us validate our approach to minimize power consumption by using \textit{as many little cores as necessary} (see Section~\ref{sec:def}).